Madeleine Clays has been a public school teacher in the U.S. for twenty years. She is passionate about education.

 We've all heard about the increasing number of public school teachers quitting their jobs across the U.S.

-This article is intended to provide administrators with significant yet simple ways to support teachers before they even step into the school building in the fall, so that when they do arrive, they feel fully equipped for a successful school year.
+This article is intended to provide administrators with significant yet simple ways to support teachers before they even step into the school building every fall, so that when they do arrive, they feel fully equipped for a successful school year.

 I have been teaching for many years, so I know the tremendous difference these strategies make.

-I guarantee that if you follow these 5 suggestions, you'll have some very happy teachers who may never want to leave your school!
+I guarantee that if you follow these five suggestions, you'll have some very happy teachers who may never want to leave your school!